fbpx

 At enrolment all applicants will be asked if they have completed any AQF qualifications and/or Statements of Attainment awarded by another RTO.
 The applicant will be required to submit an original (for certification) or certified copy of documents to include in the application process.
 This information may enable the applicant to apply for credit transfer.

-The Manager Training or Manager Cadetship in consultation with the Administration Coordinator will review all certified documents to determine what credit transfers may be available to the applicant.
+The Manager Training will review all certified documents to determine what credit transfers may be available to the applicant.
 CTSH may authenticate the information by contacting the issuing RTO directly.
 This determination may vary the course length and cost.

-All approval of credit transfer will be deemed relevant to the course being undertaken.
-Certified copies will be kept on the learner’s file.
+The approval of a credit transfer will need to be assessed as relevant to the course being undertaken.
+Certified copies will be kept on the learner’s file or from their uploaded USI.

 The granting of credit transfer may have an impact on the structure and duration of the course.
 No two cases are the same and the learner may need to discuss their individual circumstances and needs with their assessor.